 — AUTHORS —

-▫ Eloise Rickma.
-She writes about the politics of childhood, parenting, education and children’s rights.
+▫ Eloise Rickman writes about the politics of childhood, parenting, education and children’s rights.
 She is currently working on her second book, while studying for a Master’s degree in Children’s Rights.